High-Performance WPF Charts : The Truth

-This is probably going to upset a lot of software component manufacturers and a lot of developers, who have lately bought “high-performance” charts.
+The truth about high-performance WPF charts is probably going to upset a lot of software component manufacturers and a lot of developers, who have lately bought these “high-performance” charts.
 What about manufacturers’ claims about Fastest rendering charts?
 There are a lot of false marketing terms used in the industry, so I’m going to tell the truth, based on facts that anyone can reproduce and verify.

 Pasi Tuomainen – Pioneer in high-performance charting

 When Microsoft introduced a new way to render graphics with WPF (System.Windows.Media namespace), that was a major revolution, no doubt, after GDI/GDI+ graphics common in Windows Forms applications.
 Developing nice-looking applications was easy without actually having to bother oneself with the low-level graphics programming.
 “WPF is based on DirectX, oh yeah, very cool, so it must be very fast to render!”, it was assumed.
 That’s a major delusion, as I’m going to prove here.

 Software component manufacturers quickly adopted System.Windows.Media rendering in their charting controls, after struggling with bad performance in their GDI/GDI+ charts.
 Even some new companies were born to develop WPF charts.
 WPF rendering was supposed to solve all performance problems easily.
 Probably every WPF chart was then called “High-performance chart”.
 But what is true High-performance and what’s actually not, let me enlighten this a little bit.

 We benchmarked GDI/GDI+ based WinForms charts against a low-level DirectX accelerated LightningChart for WinForms back in 2010, and now, System.Windows.Media rendered WPF charts against low-level DirectX accelerated LightningChart for WPF.
 Further, the benchmarks are presented in detail here.